-One of the most common areas of misunderstanding about small nonprofit organizations, even among CPAs, is on the topic of conflict of interest and compensation of board members.
-Perhaps the reason for confusion is that rules vary by state.
-This post focuses on New Jersey.
+We commonly observe misunderstandings about small nonprofit organizations, even among CPAs, related to the topic of conflict of interest and compensation of board members.
+Perhaps one reason for confusion is that rules may vary by state.
+This post focuses on New Jersey law.
+To the limited extent that I’ve viewed other states’ laws, the basic principles are widely applied.

 Conflict of Interest